nerves-project-attic/nerves_init_gadget/README.md

 To update firmware from now on, just run the following:

 ```
-$ mix firmware.push nerves.local
+$ MIX_TARGET=rpi0 mix firmware.push nerves.local
 ```

+Change `MIX_TARGET` to whatever you're using to build the firmware.
 Assuming everything completes successfully, the device will reboot with the new firmware.